TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotcreate/compute-cannotcreate-troubleshoot-template-error.md

 # Troubleshoot my ARM template error

-4 out of 5 customers resolved their issue using below steps:<br>
+4 out of 5 customers resolved their issue using the below steps.<br>

 ## **Recommended documents**